minicp/website/source/learning_minicp/part_8.rst

 Implement the Last Conflict [LC2009]_ and Conflict Ordering Search [COS2015]_ heuristics.

+In MiniCP, a conflict is when when an inconsistency occurs during search.
+The last conflicting variable is the most recent variable that was branched on.
+In MiniCP, when an inconsistency occurs, an `InconsistencyException` is thrown and needs to be caught during branching by the conflict search heuristic.

 Test your implementations in `LastConflictSearchTest.java <https://github.com/minicp/minicp/blob/master/src/test/java/minicp/search/LastConflictSearchTest.java>`_
 and `ConflictOrderingSearchTest.java. <https://github.com/minicp/minicp/blob/master/src/test/java/minicp/search/ConflictOrderingSearchTest.java>`_.